Opened 7 years ago

 On the other hand, the issue raised by @ceraolo is critical for the correctness of models, which ia IMHO a lot more important than the background colour of diagrams in papers.
 It is also relevant in other contexts than diodes.

-comment:15 Changed 7 years ago by ceraolo
+comment:15 by massimo ceraolo, 7 years ago

 Since SVG is vectorised, the background can be still be removed at a later time, in case of need.